dmd-program/dmd-100/topics/narrative-media.md

 National news stations tell stories associated with national and global interests.

-Newspapers, magazines, blogs, and other publications combine photography, video, and investigative reporting techniques to communicate stories.
+Newspapers, magazines, blogs, and other publications combine photography, video, and investigative reporting techniques to communicate information about events.

 ## Governance: